 Most criminal prosecutions under the Computer Fraud and Abuse Act fall into one of the following categories:

 - Selling passwords with the intent to defraud.

 - Damaging a computer or the information therein.

 - Unauthorized access with the intent to defraud.

 - Obtaining national security information.

 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Denver, Colorado, and surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.

 Violations of the computer fraud and abuse act can be prosecuted as either misdemeanors or felonies with the offense level and severity of punishment changing depending upon the motivation or culpability of the person accused.
 Accessing a computer and obtaining information for profit is generally a felony, as is a violation that causes a loss of $5,000 or more.

 If you have been charged with computer crime a skilled Denver computer crime attorney is essential.
-Get in touch with experienced Denver computer crime defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (720) 726-8080.
+Get in touch with experienced Denver computer crime defense attorney Jason Savela and by calling (720) 821-1001.